-I work with individuals and couples, offering counselling and psychotherapy support with a wide range of problems.
-My previous experience has included working with charities and organisations providing services for people in crisis and offering counselling and psychotherapy.
+In my practice, I work with individuals and couples, offering clinical counselling and psychotherapy support with a wide range of problems.
+My previous experience has included working with charities and organisations providing therapeutic support and services for people in crisis and with mental health issues.
+In addition to this, I have experience within psychiatric settings and working with diagnosis, such as PTSD, personality disorders and so on.

 The sorts of things people may bring to counselling include, but is not limited to: